Do you have fat digestion problems and symptoms of not digesting fats such as:

 Using ox bile for fat digestion support is best for anyone who does not have a gallbladder or anyone who requires additional support to digest fats.

-By using ox bile, you are bringing in external bile to help improve fat digestion.
+You are bringing in external bile by using ox bile to help improve fat digestion.
 Ox bile is best taken with meals containing fat for the purpose of digesting fats.

 Optimal PC by Seeking Health is another phenomenal supplement that I continuously see results with as it contains phosphatidylcholine, which is required to keep bile flowing smoothly from the gallbladder to help improve fat digestion.